Léon Lemartin

-Théodore Clovis Edmond Lemartin, known as Léon Lemartin (20 October 1883 Dunes, Tarn-et-Garonne – 18 June 1911, Vincennes) was a pioneer aviator who set a world record on 3 February 1911 at Pau, France when he carried seven passengers in a Blériot XIII Aerobus.
+Théodore Clovis Edmond Lemartin, known as Léon Lemartin (20 October 1883 Dunes, Tarn-et-Garonne – 18 June 1911, Vincennes), was a French pioneer aviator and test pilot who set a world record on 3 February 1911 at Pau, France when he carried seven passengers in a Blériot XIII Aerobus.
 He then took eight, eleven and thirteen passengers aloft the following month.
 He is also known as the world's first professional test pilot.

 The son of a blacksmith, in 1902 he became a graduate Gadz'Art, an engineer of 'Arts and Crafts' of the École Nationale Supérieure d'Arts et Métiers (ENSAM) – a prestigious university (grande ecole) specialising in engineering.
 His aeronautic career included working with Gabriel Voisin, the Seguin brothers, Henri Farman, Ernest Archdeacon and Louis Blériot.
-He was present when Blériot made the historic first crossing of the English channel in 1909.
+He was present when Blériot made the historic first crossing of the English Channel in 1909.
 On 4 October 1910 he was awarded Aviator's Certificate number 249 by the Aéro-Club de France.

 On 24 May 1911, three weeks before his death, he reportedly surpassed the world speed record although it was never officially recognized.
 He achieved 128.418 km/h over the 33 km flight between Etampes and Toury in a Blériot using his own enhancements to the Gnome Omega 50 hp motor.

 He died in a crash on 18 June 1911 during the Paris–London–Paris leg of Le Circuit Européen (Tour of Europe) air race.
 He was still within sight of the reportedly 'up to 1 million' spectators at the take-off in Vincennes.